hongyihui/btcx79-modified-bios/README.md

 from the factory these boards have all cpus locked to 2 cores to reduce heat+power when gpu mining.

+after flashing make sure to reset bios settings in order for changes to take effect.

-you may want to use a larger cpu heatsink after enabling all cores.
+you may also want to use a larger cpu heatsink after enabling all cores.

 bios can be flashed with flashrom:
 ```bash